The-OpenROAD-Project/alpha-release/flow/README.md

 cd alpha-release/flow
 ```
 2. An OpenROAD release must be setup to run the tests.
 More info in the build [README](../build/README.md)
-3. Update the top of the Makefile to point to a design configuration file.
+3. Run `make` to peform verilog to gds.
+This will run the default gcd_nangate45 test which runs very quickly

+## Selecting a testcase
 Sample desgin configurations are available in the `designs` directory.
-4. Run `make` to peform verilog to gds

-## Customizing for designs
+After running the default test to validate, you can select a new test using either of the following methods:
+1. Update the top of the Makefile to point to a design configuration file.
+Simply uncomment the testcase of interest to overwrite the default test
+2. When running any make commands, specify the design of interest. e.g. `make DESIGN_CONFIG=./designs/swerv_nangate45.mk`
+3. Export the `DESIGN_CONFIG` variable in your shell (e.g. `export DESIGN_CONFIG=./designs/swerv_nangate45.mk`) and all subsequent commands will use that design.

+## Adding new platforms
 The flow runs all of the steps sequentially to achieve Verilog to GDS.
 There is an initial platform setup required in order to use the OpenROAD flow.
-This has already been performed for the FreePDK45, Nangate45 and TSMC65(under NDA so not in the alpha-release git repository) platforms.
+This has already been performed for the Nangate45 and TSMC65LP (under NDA so not in the alpha-release git repository) platforms.
 See sample platforms setup in the `platforms` directory.

 Once the platform is setup.
 Create a new design configuration with information about the design.
 See sample configurations in the `design` directory

 Also refer to the [known issues and limitations documents](docs/Known%20Issues%20and%20Limitations.pdf) for information on conditioning your design/files for the flow

+## Miscellenous
-## tiny-tests - easy to add, single concern, single Verilog file
+### tiny-tests - easy to add, single concern, single Verilog file

 The tiny-tests are have been designed with two design goals in mind: